Committee for the Five Northern Korean Provinces

-The Committee for the Five Northern Korean Provinces (literally "The North's Five Provinces Committee" (Note: The Committee does not capitalize "northern".)) is a South Korean government body which is de jure responsible for governing the provinces controlled by North Korea, and de facto responsible for providing support to North Korean defectors living in South Korea.
+The Committee for the Five Northern Korean Provinces ("The North's Five Provinces Committee" (Note: The Committee does not capitalize "northern".)) is a South Korean government body which is de jure responsible for governing the provinces controlled by North Korea, and de facto responsible for providing support to North Korean defectors living in South Korea.

 History

 The committee was established in 1949, when President Syngman Rhee appointed governors to the five northern provinces, highlighting the need of functioning local governments ready to step in in case of Korean reunification.
 The body is placed under the Ministry of the Interior and Safety.

 The South Korean government formally claims to be the sole legitimate government of the entirety of the Korean Peninsula.
 The South Korean government does not officially recognize any changes to the borders of the northern provinces made by the North Korean government since its establishment in 1949.

 Role

 The committee operates as a government-in-exile officially responsible for the administration of the five Korean provinces located entirely north of the 38th Parallel, also known as the Military Demarcation Line.
 The President of South Korea appoints governors for each of the five provinces.
 The district and counties of the provinces have advisory committees and appointed township officials.
 The governors office coordinates with advisers and committee members tasked with writing policy plans for education, public health, religious freedom and local governance in these provinces.

 However, their role is largely symbolic (comparable to titular bishops), as the territory is under the effective jurisdiction of North Korea.
 The committee's main practical function is to provide support to North Korean defectors living in South Korea, including organizing resettlements and social events.

 Despite its name, the committee plays no part in North Korea–South Korea relations; North Korean affairs are handled by the Ministry of Unification.
 In the event of a North Korean collapse, contingency plans call for a new government body to be set up to administer the North under the leadership of the Unification Minister.
 In that case, the five governors would have to resign and the committee would be disbanded.